arohit-talari/home-credit-default-risk/README.md

 Extracted statistical benchmarks, borrower segments, and risk flags across **307,511 records** — applying window functions, nested subqueries, and conditional logic to support every layer of the analysis, from data preparation through final risk profiling.

 ---
-<h2 align="center">Dataset</h2>
+<h2 align="center">Dataset & Scope</h2>

 The analysis uses the Home Credit Default Risk dataset — borrower-level application data capturing creditworthiness indicators across a large population of underbanked loan applicants.
-The original dataset spans 307,511 records across 122 columns, covering demographic, financial, employment, and behavioral attributes.
+The original dataset spans **307,511 records** across 122 columns, covering demographic, financial, employment, and behavioral attributes.

-Before analysis began, the dataset was narrowed to a single-table structure of 25 columns — retaining only variables with direct bearing on borrower risk assessment.
+Before analysis began, the dataset was narrowed to a single analytical table of 25 columns.
 The full scoping rationale and exclusion decisions are documented in the Data Cleaning section.

 | | |
 |---|---|